|Loan and Grant Programs|| Student Consumer

 COLLEGE OF EDUCATION ENDOWMENT.
 The College of Education Endowment was created by John F. Kenny '32 in memory of his wife, Vera A. Kenny, and in recognition of Clarence L. McKelvie '24, professor of education.
 Awards or loans will be made to academically deserving students under the guidance of the dean of the College of Education.

 COLONIAL SCHOLARSHIP FOR BUSINESS STUDY.
-This scholarship is awarded to incoming freshmen with demonstrated financial need from Plymouth Whitemarsh High School enrolled in the College of Business and Public Affairs.
+This scholarship is awarded to incoming freshman students with demonstrated financial need from Plymouth Whitemarsh High School enrolled in the College of Business and Public Affairs.

 *CONNELLY FOUNDATION SCHOLARSHIP.
 The Connelly Foundation, established in 1955 by Mr. and Mrs. John F. Connelly (deceased), provided the funds for this endowed scholarship.
 Awards will be made to deserving graduates of Catholic high schools in the five-county Philadelphia area including Chester, Delaware, Montgomery, Bucks, and Philadelphia counties.
 Applicants must have a GPA of at least 3.50 and outstanding SAT/ACT scores.